 - The key challenge facing us is that people have low awareness of our existence and will not seek us out to leave feedback about safeguarding in Surrey.
-So it is challenging for us to gather insight. - A second challenge is that when we do escalate a concern to MASH, we often do not get an acknowledgement or any feedback on whether our escalation was appropriate - so it is hard for us to learn and page about in this respect - or to have confidence that an escalation has been acted on.
+So it is challenging for us to gather insight. - A second challenge is that when we do escalate a concern to MASH, we often do not get an acknowledgement or any feedback on whether our escalation was appropriate - so it is hard for us to learn and pale to learn to have confidence that an escalation has been acted on.